inoxio/ansible-role-proxmox-vms/README.md

             * Default: `yes`
         * `locale`: Locale is a set of parameters that defines the user's language.
                     This is not necessary for proxmox_kvm but for the preseed-file.
 This value is commited to the deploy-args file.
-        * `deploy_args_template`: Specifies the name of the template file which contains the deploy arguments for the vm.
-The arguments in it are attached to the args variable of a vm (see 'create vms' in tasks/main.yml) and are used when installing an os on a vm.
+        * `deploy_args_template`: Specifies the name of the template file which contains the deploy arguments for the VM.
+The arguments in it are attached to the args variable of a VM (see 'Create VMs' in tasks/main.yml) and are used when installing an os on a VM.
-                                  This file is used when the vm definition does not contain a path for a custom file.
+                                  This file is used when the VM definition does not contain a path for a custom file.
         * `preseed_template`: Specifies the name of the template preseed file, which will be taken if the definition of the vm in the playbook has no preseed path.
-This file is used when the vm definition does not contain a path for a custom file.
+This file is used when the VM definition does not contain a path for a custom file.
-        * `ubuntu_distribution`: Specifies the ubuntu distribution which will be installed on the vm.
+        * `ubuntu_distribution`: Specifies the Ubuntu distribution which will be installed on the VM.

 * File: your playbook (see example playbook)
-    * `proxmox`: Contains login data for the proxmox server which should be encrypted.
+    * `proxmox`: Contains login data for the Proxmox server which should be encrypted.
 You need a file which contains
-                 the password for the ansible vault.
+                 the password for the Ansible vault.
                  Encrypting is done by the following command on the terminal:
                  `ansible-vault encrypt_string --vault-id <path_to_the_password_file> '<password>' --name '<variable_name>'`
                  Example: `ansible-vault encrypt_string --vault-id ~/.ansible.secret 'some_password' --name 'api_password'`
-        * `api_user`: Specifies the user-name for the proxmox login.
+        * `api_user`: Specifies the user-name for the Proxmox login.
-        * `api_password`: Specifies the password of a user for proxmox login.
+        * `api_password`: Specifies the password of a user for Proxmox login.
-        * `api_host`: Specifies the host name or ip of the proxmox server.
+        * `api_host`: Specifies the host name or ip of the Proxmox server.
-    * `vms`: lists all virtual machines to be installed.
+    * `vms`: Lists all virtual machines to be installed.
 When some variables are not stated, the default values will be taken (see defaults in defaults/main.yml).
-        * `<vm_name>`: Specifies the name of the vm.
+        * `<vm_name>`: Specifies the name of the VM.
-            * `node`: Specifies the name of the node on the proxmox server.
-Under the node the vm will be installed.
+            * `node`: Specifies the name of the node on the Proxmox server.
+Under the node the VM will be installed.
-            * `ubuntu_distribution`: Specifies the ubuntu distribution which will be installed on the vm.
+            * `ubuntu_distribution`: Specifies the ubuntu distribution which will be installed on the VM.
 See deployments in defaults/main.yml.
             * `locale`: Locale is a set of parameters that defines the user's language.
-            * `root_password`: Specifies the root password of the vm.
+            * `root_password`: Specifies the root password of the VM.
-            * `memory_size`: Specifies the size of memory in MB for the vm.
+            * `memory_size`: Specifies the size of memory in MB for the VM.
-            * `virtio`: Specifies the the hard-disk and its size to be used by the vm.
+            * `virtio`: Specifies the the hard-disk and its size to be used by the VM.
 See default/main.yml.
             * `network`:
-                * `ip`: Specifies the ip address of the vm.
+                * `ip`: Specifies the ip address of the VM.
-                * `netmask`: Specifies the netmask to be used by the vm.
+                * `netmask`: Specifies the netmask to be used by the VM.
-                * `gateway`: Specifies the gateway ip to be used by the vm.
+                * `gateway`: Specifies the gateway ip to be used by the VM.
-                * `nameserver`: Specifies the nameserver ips to be used by the vm.
+                * `nameserver`: Specifies the nameserver ips to be used by the VM.
-                * `domainname`: Specifies the domain name of the vm.
+                * `domainname`: Specifies the domain name of the VM.
             * `additional_packages`: (Optional/No Default) Contains a list of additional packages that will be installed.
             * `scripts`: (Optional/No Default) Scripts is a list of files whose content will be inserted into the finish-installation file.
-                        E.g. copying ssh keys from aws.
+                        E.g. copying ssh keys from AWS.

 Example playbook
 ----------------